Skip to content Skip to main menu

 Industrial Engineering Division

-The Industrial Engineering Division (IED) of the American Society for Engineering Education (ASEE) seeks papers for presentation at the 2021 ASEE Annual Conference and Exposition in Minneapolis, Minnesota on June 26 - 29, 2022.
+The Industrial Engineering Division (IED) of the American Society for Engineering Education (ASEE) seeks papers for presentation at the 2025 ASEE Annual Conference and Exposition in Montreal, Quebec, June 22-25, 2025.

 IED Call for Papers